tarunvelli/tarunvelli.github.io/README.md

 # tarunvelli

-A personal portfolio site using Skeleton and GitHub pages.
+A personal portfolio site using Hugo, PaperMod and GitHub pages.

 link : https://tarunvelli.site/